What are some complications of periodontal disease?

 Aside from the dental implications of periodontal disease, did you know that scientists linked serious systemic illnesses to having an infection in your gums?
-Heart disease, strokes, diabetes, cancer, and low-birth weight babies all have a connection with gum disease.
-In fact, if you leave your gum disease untreated, you have a 25% greater chance of dying due to stroke or sudden heart attacks.
+Heart disease, strokes, diabetes, cancer, and low-birth-weight babies all have a connection with gum disease.
+In fact, if you leave your gum disease untreated, you have a 25 percent greater chance of dying due to stroke or sudden heart attacks.
 That number increases as your tooth loss increases.

 Periodontal disease is common among pregnant women because of hormone changes.
 If you are pregnant, you should visit your dentist more frequently for your health and that of your baby.

 Treating Periodontal Disease